ccdcoe/CDMCS/Arkime/tuning/README.md

   * use a NIC that supports symmetric flow hasing AND patch your NIC driver and ethtool;
   * use the [low entropy hash trick](http://www.ndsl.kaist.edu/~kyoungsoo/papers/TR-symRSS.pdf);
   * buy an expensive capture card that does packet reordering in hardware;
-  * hipster tech that moloch does not currently support (looking at you ebpf and XDP);
+  * hipster tech that Arkime does not currently support (looking at you ebpf and XDP);

 ### Using a single NIC queue